-• Has successfully passed a manufacturer's training program for the eBee; DONAN requests the FAA treat the eBee training program as proprietary under 14 C.F.R.
-11.35(b)

-and does not include this document in the public docket;

-• Has a Private Pilot license.
+- Has successfully passed a manufacturer's (senseFly) training program for the eBee.
+ASAOS requests the FAA treat the eBee training program as proprietary under 14 C.F.R.
+11.35(b) and does not include this document in the public docket. - Is a registered member of the AMA. - Has a valid driver's license. - In addition to the eBee operator, ASAOS will have a second person on site to act as a spotter in order identify other aircraft and objects in the airspace during the flight.